Social networking sites like Instagram, Twitter, Snapchat and Facebook are as innovative as

 applicants’ social media profiles.
 Make sure that you are comfortable with a potential employer seeing anything you post.

 Internet search engines engage in a practice called caching, which

-means that if you post something on Facebook or MySpace, let’s say for
+means that if you post something on social media, let’s say for

-a day or two just to be funny or to make a point, even if you take it
+a day, or moment, just to be funny or to make a point, even if you take it

 down or change it, it remains accessible to the rest of the world